 The 10,000 acre Shiawassee National Wildlife Refuge was established in 1953 for use as an inviolate sanctuary and for any other management purposes of migratory birds.
 The refuge also serves as an ideal destination for recreation.
 As a designated Important Bird Area, it is a place of global significance for migratory waterfowl.

-Due to upcoming Deer Hunts on the Refuge, the Ferguson Bayou hiking trail, the Woodland trail, and the Wildlife Drive are closed to all public use on the following dates:
+Due to upcoming deer hunts on the refuge, the Ferguson Bayou hiking trail and the Woodland trail are closed to all public use on the following dates in 2024:

-The 2022 Waterfowl hunt at Shiawassee National Wildlife Refuge (NWR) is conducted through a self-registered lottery system and will occur during the State of Michigan regular waterfowl season for the southern zone (October 15th – December 11th).
-For more information, check our Hunting tab under activities or our 2022 Regulation Sheet.
+The 2024 waterfowl hunt at Shiawassee National Wildlife Refuge is conducted through a self-registered lottery system and will occur during the State of Michigan regular waterfowl season for the southern zone (October 14th - December 8th).
+For more information, check our Hunting tab under activities or our 2024 Regulation Sheet.

 Visit Us